Skip to main content

 ArchivedNo longer current; preserved for historical reference and in-flight runs that started against it

 Only one version of an mBOM is Released at a time.
-Releasing a new version automatically archives the previously-released version.
+Releasing a new version automatically archives the previously released version.

-Releasing a new version
+Release a new version

 2. Make the structural changes.